codeAKstan/mmiri-anyi/README.md

 ### Other Platforms

-Mmiri anyi can be deployed on any platform that supports Next.js:
+Communifi can be deployed on any platform that supports Next.js:
 - Netlify
 - AWS Amplify
 - Railway